 Among the many questions...

-Barnes and Noble US: hardcover and Nook ebook
+Barnes and Noble US: paperback

 Kobo.com US: ebook

-Mysterious Galaxy San Diego: hardcover and (Kobo) ebook
+Mysterious Galaxy San Diego: (Kobo) ebook

 Introduction: Private Lives James Gunn